nestor98/mandarin_tones/README.md

 # Mandarin tones practice app
 Practice mandarin tones in context.
-Inspired by the tone trainer in <a href="https://www.dong-chinese.com/learn/sounds/pinyin/toneTrainer" target="_blank" rel="noreferrer" className="text-blue-500 underline">Dong Chinese</a>, where I was missing some examples with full sentences.
-Try it [here](https://nestor98.github.io/mandarin_tones/)!
+Inspired by the tone trainer in <a href="https://www.dong-chinese.com/learn/sounds/pinyin/toneTrainer" target="_blank" rel="noreferrer" className="text-blue-500 underline">Dong Chinese</a> and others, where I was missing some examples with full sentences.

+Try it [online](https://nestor98.github.io/mandarin_tones/)!
+Or even install it (on android) with the [apk](https://github.com/nestor98/mandarin_tones/releases)!

 <img width="864" height="730" alt="image" src="https://github.com/user-attachments/assets/a5bf6808-bc6c-45f0-8de5-501ad11da82a" />